The TIR system is based on six main principles:

 - 4- 4.
 Customs control measures applied in the country of departure should be accepted by the countries of transit and destination;

 - 6- 6.
-Electronic information confirming the partial or final termination of all TIR operations must be sent to the international organisation (the IRU) by each Customs authority where the unloading takes place (This is known as SafeTIR termination data.
+Electronic information confirming the partial or final termination of all TIR operations must be sent to the international organization (the IRU) by each Customs authority where the unloading takes place (This is known as SafeTIR termination data.
 Details are contained in Annex 10 to the TIR Convention).

 For the Customs authorities